Work Capability Assessment

-- It is important to give lots of information about how your illness affects you in the ESA50.
+- It is important to give lots of information about how your illness affects you in the health questionnaire.

-- You may need to go to a medical assessment to see how your condition affects your life and ability to work.
+- You will probably need to go to a medical assessment to see how your condition affects your life and ability to work.

 - If the DWP decide you are well enough to work you will not get ESA.

 - You have 1 month to appeal decisions you are unhappy with.

 - If you are in the WRAG you have to go to the work programme to keep getting your benefit.

 - This programme is to help you think about how you may get back to work.